 This is an important step to take after your divorce has concluded no matter what you decide to do regarding your estate plan.
 Suppose you have been married for an extended period.
 In that case, your ex-spouse is likely included in your will as your representative, beneficiary, trustee on trust, or has a power of attorney generally or medically over matters related to you.
 Although updating and getting a new will during your divorce may not be possible you should begin to plan what you want to do so that you can execute that plan as soon as your divorce concludes.

 Suppose that you and your ex-spouse have a son who has just turned 18.
 When you and your spouse got a divorce, you agreed to pay for your son’s college education.
 That means college tuition, room and board and books are all going to be paid by you.
 If you pay the tuition directly to the university and then give money for everything else directly to your child, you may be interested to learn which payments are subject to a gift tax and which are not.
 Consult with a tax professional to find out more.

 What happens to Social Security retirement benefits as a result of a divorce?

 One last point- if you are over the age of 62 and you have been divorced from your spouse for at least two years you are eligible to receive social security benefits based on your ex-spouse’s earnings.
-It does not matter if your ex-spouse has not elected to start receiving benefits as of yet.
+It does not matter if your ex-spouse has not yet elected to start receiving benefits.